-On July 11, 1991, the East Asian Library was named Cheng Yu Tung East Asian Library to recognize the especially significant contribution and dedicated support of Dr. Cheng for the improvement and expansion of the library.
+On July 11, 1991, the East Asian Library was renamed Cheng Yu Tung East Asian Library to recognize the especially significant contribution and dedicated support of Dr. Cheng for the improvement and expansion of the library.

-In 1999, an experimental laboratory facility to support the reading and writing of East Asian scripts in e-mail and word-processing was installed in the Current Resources Centre.
-6 computers were installed to support faculty and students using CJK scripts in electronic communication and research.
-They are also used for library teaching and instructional activities as well.
-In 2001, EASIC, The East Asian Studies Internet Courseware was developed with the help of the Universitys technology initiative funding award.
-Since then activities related to the teaching and learning of East Asian Studies have been greatly facilitated.
+In 1999, an experimental laboratory facility to support the reading and writing of East Asian scripts in email and word processing was installed in the Current Resources Centre.
+Six computers were installed to support faculty and students using CJK scripts in electronic communication and research.
+They were also used for library teaching and instructional activities.
+In 2001, EASIC (East Asian Studies Internet Courseware) was developed with the help of the University’s technology initiative funding award.
+Since then, technology-related aspects of teaching and learning of East Asian Studies have been greatly facilitated.